Home

 15 Haunting Photos That Capture the Brutality of the Civil War

-It’s hard for Americans today to imagine a war fought on American soil, not to mention a war Americans fought with each other.
-Battles raged for four years as the fighting devastated the country, demolished southern towns, and caused the loss of life for over 620,000 people, plus millions more injured.
+It’s hard for Americans today to imagine a war fought on American soil, not to mention a war pitting fellow Americans against each other.
+Battles raged for four years as the fighting devastated the country, demolished southern towns, and caused the loss of life for over 620,000 people, plus over one million injured.
 (Also see the cities and towns demolished during the Civil War)

 24/7 Tempo reviewed historical archives from Getty Images and Wikimedia Commons to assemble a collection of chilling images from the American Civil War.
-The scope of images ranges from horrifying to those chronicling everyday life during the war.
-The photographers’ work represented here – Matthew Brady, Alexander Gardner, and George Barnard – formed a team to record images of the war.
-These photographers captured shots
+The scope of images ranges from horrifying battlefield pictures to chronicles of everyday life during the war.
+The photographers represented here – Matthew Brady, Alexander Gardner, and George Barnard – each contributed to recording images of the war.
+Gardner published a two-volume Photographic Sketch Book of the War (1866), while Barnard published Photographic Views of Sherman’s Campaign (1866).

 Besides shooting portraits of Union soldiers, President Abraham Lincoln on horseback, and officers weighing strategy in tents, they also photographed the war in all its hellish fury.
-In an exhibition held in New York just one month after the war, their photos of dead soldiers on the battlefield in the aftermath of the 1862 Battle of Antietam were shown and shocked the public.
-One image was chosen by Time magazine as one of the most influential images of all time.
+At Brady’s New York gallery, “The Dead of Antietam” exhibition featured photos of dead soldiers on the battlefield in the aftermath of the Battle of Antietam (1862).
+These photos shocked the public.
+One picture was chosen by Time magazine as one of the most influential images of all time.

 Here are chilling images from the American Civil War: